Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthBoth cards have the exact same bandwidth, so theoretically they should have identical performance. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthBoth cards have the exact same memory bandwidth, so theoretically they should perform exactly the same. (explain)

-Texel RateThe GeForce 9600 GSO ASUS 512 should be just a bit (approximately 3%) better at anisotropic filtering than the GeForce 940M. (explain)
+Texel RateThe GeForce 9600 GSO ASUS 512 should be a bit (about 3%) faster with regards to anisotropic filtering than the GeForce 940M. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison